Hine's emerald: Distribution and habitat

 Hine's emeralds occupy wetland, pond and pool, wet meadow, forest, and marsh habitats.
 A few important characteristics are common to typical Hine's emerald habitats.
 First, Hine's emerald habitats include slow-moving, mineralized streams.
 Second, they have both open and wooded areas.
 Open areas provide space for foraging.
 Wooded areas provide space for resting.
 Third, they include crayfish burrows, which nymphs use for shelter.
 Fourth, typical habitats possess exposed or lightly covered bedrock.
 Finally, they provide pathways for Hine's emerald dispersal.
 Roadways, forest clearings, streams, and railroads all serve as dispersal pathways.
 Other characteristics of Hine's emerald habitats, such as vegetation, vary between regions.

 The Hine's emerald's current range includes parts of the United States and Canada.
 Within the United States, the Hine's emerald's range includes Illinois, Michigan, Missouri and Wisconsin.
 Within Canada, the Hine's emerald's range includes parts of Ontario.
 The Hine's emerald historically also occupied parts of Ohio, Indiana, and Alabama.
 Due to habitat modification, the Hine's emerald likely no longer live in these states.
 Whether the Hine's emerald once lived in parts of other states is currently unknown.

-Hine’s emerald dragonflies were first described in 1931 near Indian Lake in Logan County, Ohio.
+Hine's emerald dragonflies were first described in 1931 near Indian Lake in Logan County, Ohio.
 The IUCN Red List states that there are 47 known locations where Hine's emeralds are present.
 This includes Ontario, Canada, and Illinois, Michigan, Missouri, and Wisconsin.
 Populations at one point also existed in Ohio, Alabama, and Indiana, though there have been no recent sightings.

 Ecology

 Several species prey upon the Hine's emeralds.
 Crayfish, turtles, amphibians, and other aquatic species prey upon nymphs.
 Spiders, frogs, birds, and large dragonflies prey upon adults.
 Some of these predator/prey relationships may benefit the Hine's emeralds.
-A 2006 paper suggests that devil crayfish positively affect their Hine's emerald nymph prey.
+A 2006 paper suggests that devil crayfish (Lacunicambarus diogenes) help sustain populations of their Hine's emerald nymph prey.
 As Hine's emerald habitats dry up in late summer, crayfish burrows remain wet.
 In inhabiting these burrows, nymphs increase their chances of survival during droughts.
+Use of digger crayfish (Creaserinus fodiens) burrows has additionally been described in the Minesing Wetlands of Ontario.
 It is unknown whether the Hine's emeralds have similar mutually beneficial relationships with other species.